 Importantly, the framework proposed herein does not assume that regulators and judges necessarily (or even mostly) act against the public interest, or that elected officials always act in the public interest.
 Nor do we assume that regulators and judges are necessarily (or even mostly) motivated to please a particular interest group.
 There are innumerous examples of regulatory policies that increase overall welfare, and not all bad policy is “acquired” directly by the industry: incompetence and ideology also play a major role.
 What we assume is that because politicians are themselves accountable to voters, this impacts their incentives to publicize (or not) the decisions taken by these experts: politicians are more likely to openly discuss/publicize technical decisions that have positive general welfare impacts than those that do not, which are better off shielded from the public eye.
 Our target is to understand democratic accountability, so our focus is on democratic scrutiny, usually associated with public attention, as a proxy for welfare impacts.

 Putting all these theoretical considerations together, we make the following hypotheses: When a decision is made by a publicly elected representative, who publicly campaigned on it, we consider this decision to be in the interest of the public at large.
 If it is made by a delegated expert (judge or regulator), but it is claimed by the politician who appointed her as a success or is the explicit reason why the expert was appointed to begin with, we consider it less likely to be in the public interest than the above case, but more likely than the next possibility, i.e. a decision made by a publicly elected representative who does not openly advocate for it in an election or, worse, if shielded from public scrutiny by inclusion in general omnibus legislation or taken through obscure procedural shortcuts.
-Finally, the decision that is less likely to be in the public interest is the one made by a non-elected expert by a weak regulatory and non-transparent agency, and no high-level elected representatives take credit for it.
+Finally, the decision that is least likely to be in the public interest is the one made by a non-elected expert in a weak regulatory and non-transparent agency while no high-level elected representatives take credit for it.

 Part III.
 Antitrust reform and the democratic process

 This framework provides us with the theoretical foundations to gather evidence that can help us assess what drove the weakening of antitrust enforcement in the US.
-This Part starts by providing data on the relationship between weakened antitrust enforcement and direct democratic accountability (Part III.A), examining first the interaction between the enforcement mandate and major antitrust statutes (Part III.A.1) and then the interaction between the enforcement mandate and Presidential political campaigns and speeches (Part III.A.2).
+This Part starts by providing data on the relationship between weakened antitrust enforcement and direct democratic accountability (Part III.A), examining first the interaction between the enforcement mandate and major antitrust statutes (Part III.A.1) and then the interaction between the enforcement mandate and Presidential political campaigns, speeches, and executive policy (Part III.A.2).
 It then provides data on the relationship between weakened antitrust enforcement and technocratic bodies (Part III.B.), first describing the role of experts in the weakening of enforcement (Part III.B.1), and then examining changes taking place within expert bodies such as the FTC and the DOJ (Part III.B.2) and courts (Part III.B.3).

 Part III.A.
 Weakened Enforcement and direct democratic accountability